MetaAstronaut/vadim-group-website-v2/src/content/pages/faq.md

 We primarily serve **Orlando, Lake Nona, Hunters Creek, and surrounding areas**.

-If you're not sure whether we can reach you, contact us at info@thevadimgroup.com or via WhatsApp and we'll confirm coverage.
+If you're not sure whether we can reach you, contact us at info@vadimgroup.com or via Facebook Messenger and we'll confirm coverage.

 ---